Post

 Complete Code: Automation-PullRequest.yml

-As mentioned earlier, you can directly use pre-packaged actions.
-The task of labeling PR Size has a ready-made solution available; the above is just for educational purposes, and you don’t need to reinvent the wheel.
+As mentioned earlier, you can directly use pre-packaged Actions.
+The task of labeling PR Size Labels already has a ready-made solution available.
+The above example is for educational purposes; in practice, you do not need to reinvent the wheel.

-You can simply use it directly in the Action Workflow Job Step to complete the task:
+You can simply use it directly in the Action Workflow Job Step:

 1